 David Copperfield is one of the most noteworthy stage magicians in the modern era.

-Street magician – While walking down the street, have you ever come across an individual shouting something and then following it up with a trick that causes his onlookers gasp with awe?
+While walking down the street, have you ever come across individuals shouting something and then following it up with tricks that causes their onlookers to gasp with awe?

 Until David Blaine came along and lent glamour to it, this variety was looked down upon and never taken seriously.

 However, owing to the close proximity between spectators and the performer, it is regarded as a form of close-up magic.

 Watching the magician escape from a seemingly impossible situation is what constitutes the magic of escapology and is meant to project the magician as being capable of performing the most improbable.